Building a modern marketing tech stack: essential tools and tips

 Before investing in MMM, make sure your marketing team has enough data to build a reliable model.
 We generally recommend at least a year of data on a daily aggregation.
 Check out this resource for more information on assessing your data for MMM.

-Experimentation: Test and optimize marketing experiences
+Web & App experimentation: Test and optimize web experiences

 When assessing experimentation tools, consider: